 Available only on the SX trim level, the turbo engine brings with it a host of sporty exterior appearance items as well as a specially-tuned suspension (full details below).
 For the latest model year, it's also paired with a Drive Mode Select system that lets drivers tailor transmission shift points and steering weight to let drivers choose a sportier feel when desired.

 The Optima can be had in LX, EX and SX trim levels.

 The entry-level LX is no stripper, coming standard with the 2.4-liter four-cylinder in addition to power windows and locks, A/C, an AM/FM/CD sound system with six speakers and USB/AUX input jacks, Bluetooth smartphone connectivity, keyless entry, cruise control, a trip computer and 16-inch alloy wheels.
 For the latest model year, the LX also gains chrome dual exhaust tips, solar-tinted glass, exterior mirror-mounted turn signals, fog lamps and heated mirrors.

-Three optional feature packages are available for the LX.
+Two optional feature packages are available for the LX.
 The LX Convenience Package brings an eight-way power-adjustable driver's seat and an auto-dimming rear-view mirror with HomeLink and a compass.
 The LX Convenience Plus Package builds on those features with the UVO infotainment system.

 The EX can be had with two optional feature packages.
 The EX Premium Package includes a panoramic sunroof, UVO, an Infinity sound system a rearview camera, HD radio, heated and cooled front seats, heated rear seats, a heated steering wheel and power folding exterior mirrors.
 The EX Technology Package (also available on the SX) brings a navigation system with SiriusXM Traffic and a rearview camera.